longissor/ACSI2STM-Quick-Start-Guide/Format A microSD.md

 1. List all hard drives: type `list disk` then enter.
 1. Look for your SD card number.
 1. Type `select disk x` where x is your microSD card number.
 Then enter.
-1. Type `[clean al` then enter.
+1. Type `clean all` then enter.
 All data/partitions will now be deleted.
 1. Now create a new partition.
 Type `create partition primary size=32` then enter.
 This will now create a 32MB partition.
 1. Finally, type `active` then enter.
 This partition will be marked as active.
 1. Now format the drive under Windows.